ComScore

 11. Sugar Hill, New Hampshire

 There are approximately 500 year-round residents in this quaint little spot, nestled on the edge of the beautiful White Mountains.
 But a visit to this small town will make a big impact.
-Tip: The local country store makes its own cheddar from scratch, so don’t miss out.
+Many flock to the area in early summer for a glimpse of the colorful lupine, which covers the hillsides at this time.
+The annual Lupine Market is also a must-see.
+The local country store is also worth stopping by—they make they’re own cheddar from scratch, so don’t miss out.

 shunyufan/Getty Images